Important Information You Must Know Before Filing a Bankruptcy Petition

 The legal term for a debtor in bankruptcy who is not represented by an attorney is “pro se”.
 If you still wish to proceed pro se, the following Question and Answer guide is meant to provide general guidance.
 It is not a substitute for the advice of competent legal counsel and cannot be cited as legal authority.
 This guide should be read in its entirety so that you are aware of the many requirements and deadlines that arise in the bankruptcy process.

-For descriptions of the four chapters of bankruptcy available to individual consumer debtors, click here for the B201A Notice to Consumer Debtor Under 342(b) of the Bankruptcy Code.
+For descriptions of the four chapters of bankruptcy available to individual consumer debtors, click here for the Voluntary Petition for Individuals Filing for Bankruptcy (Bankruptcy Form 101).

 There are links throughout this document to information that may be needed during a bankruptcy case, including required forms and rules.
 All of the links are also available through our website at www.njb.uscourts.gov.